 Sherrie Flick is the author of the novel Reconsidering Happiness and two short story collections, Whiskey, Etc. and Thank Your Lucky Stars.
 Her stories have been performed for Selected Shorts and appear in Ploughshares, New World Writing, and wigleaf, as well as the anthologies Flash Fiction Forward, New Sudden Fiction,and New Micro.
 She served as series editor for The Best Small Fictions 2018 with guest editor Aimee Bender and is co-editor for Flash Fiction America, forthcoming from Norton in 2022.

 Helen Rye lives in Norwich, UK.
 She has won the Bath Flash Fiction Award, the Reflex Fiction contest and third place in the Bristol Short Story Prize.
 Her stories appear in The Best Small Fictions 2020 and have been shortlisted for the Bridport Prize, nominated for The Pushcart Prize and published in many journals and anthologies.
-She is currently studying part time for an MA in Prose Fiction at the University of East Anglia, where she is the 2019/20 Annabel Abbs Scholar.
+She has an MA in Prose Fiction at the University of East Anglia, where she was the 2019/20 Annabel Abbs Scholar.

 SmokeLong publishes flash narratives up to 1000 words.
 This word limit is firm.
 We do not consider poetry.
 On our blog we publish essays on craft and teaching flash.
 Please see the appropriate Submittable form.